Jeanne White, Ed.D.,

 Ayanna F. Brown, Ph.D.

-Dr. Brown holds a B.A from Tuskegee University in Secondary Education, Language Arts Education.
-She taught 7th grade language arts while earning her M.Ed. in Curriculum and Instructional Leadership from Vanderbilt University Peabody College.
-After teaching middle school, Dr. Brown became a Scholarships Coordinator for both Project GRAD and Imagine College, which was a consortium between Metro Nashville Public Schools and Vanderbilt University.
-Her work centered around family, school, and academic planning for high school students, most of whom were first generation future college students.
-She completed her Ph.D at Vanderbilt University in Interdisciplinary Studies in Language, Literacy, and Sociology where her research focuses on discussions of “race,” contemporary African American Studies, and Discourse Analysis.
-Her research has been presented nationally and internationally including in Australia, Canada, and will begin creating a research agenda in Senegal, West Africa.
-She has served the education profession as a member of the National Commission on Reading, the National Council of Teachers of English, the American Education Research Association, and the International Federation of Teachers of English.
-Dr. Brown has been a guest lecturer, curriculum consultant, and program coordinator for both public and private institutions.
+Dr. Brown holds a B.S. from Tuskegee University in secondary education, language arts education.
+She taught 7th grade language arts while earning her M.Ed. in curriculum and instructional leadership from Vanderbilt University Peabody College.
+After teaching middle school, Dr. Brown became a scholarships coordinator for Project GRAD and Imagine College, which was a consortium between Metro Nashville Public Schools and Vanderbilt University.
+Her work centered around college planning for high school students, most of whom were future first-generation college students and collaborating with secondary teachers around curriculum to ensure college readiness.
+Dr. Brown’s teaching and leadership experience serves predominantly African American working class urban communities.
+She completed her Ph.D. at Vanderbilt University in interdisciplinary studies in language, literacy and sociology where her research focused on discussions of race, contemporary African American studies and discourse analysis.
+Her research has been presented nationally and internationally, and she has served as a member of the International Reading Association, National Commission on Reading, National Council of Teachers of English, American Education Research Association and the International Federation of Teachers of English.
+Dr. Brown will serve as the 2013-2014 Chair of the National Council of Teachers of English Assembly for Research.